JeffreyLuo333/MusicEmotionDetection/README.md

 For the datasets, we utilized Aljanaki & Soleymani's [Mid-level Perceptual Features dataset](https://osf.io/5aupt/) for mid-level feature annotations.
 For the emotion prediction experiments, the [Music and emotion stimulus dataset](https://osf.io/p6vkg/) was employed.
 This dataset includes a collection of music and participants ratings of emotions for a selected short clips of film soundtracks that have been used to study emotion recognition and induction in music ([A comparison of the discrete and dimensional models of emotion in music.
 Psychology of Music, 39(1), 18-49](https://doi.org/10.1177/0305735610362821), Eerola and Vuoskoski, 2011).

 ### 3.6 Training
 The orginal [Github source codes](https://github.com/Jarvis1000x/Music_Emotion_Recognition) released together with the research paper are broken.
-I revised the codes, based on the AI knowledge I've learned from Inspirit AI's online courses, particularly focusing on CNN, which is the fundamental architecture in VGG.
+I've rewriten the codes, based on the AI knowledge I've learned from Inspirit AI's online courses, particularly focusing on CNN, which is the fundamental architecture in VGG.

 To be updated in mid December with Python codes.